Need More Space in 2026? What Homeowners Need to Know Before Planning a Home Addition

 At NGage Properties Group, we’ve spent more than 12 years designing and building additions and whole‑home transformations throughout the DMV, we’re honored to be included on the Historic Registry list in the DMV.
 We understand how to reimagine older homes in two equally sophisticated ways:

-For many homeowners in 2026, adding an addition—done correctly—is not a compromise.
+For many homeowners in 2026, adding a home addition—done correctly—is not a compromise.
 It’s the most strategic choice.

 A home addition is not simply about square footage.
 It is about how space works.